Black Friday Code: DIGEST35

 Do you have a thyroid condition and worry about how stress could affect your thyroid health?
 Or, feel like you’re stressed all the time and wondering if your thyroid could be impacted?
 Whether you have a diagnosed thyroid condition or not, it’s worth knowing how stress can impact your thyroid, from hormone production to autoimmunity.

 Once you know the potential outcomes, you can take precautions to support your thyroid and lower stress levels in a way that works for you.
-Let’s take a closer look at the effects of stress and thyroid health.
+Let’s take a closer look at the effects of stress on thyroid health.

 How Does Stress Impact Thyroid Function?